pswaldia/playbackv2/README.md

 # playbackv2
-An app that let you record your voice and plays a modulated voice.
+An app that let you record your voice and plays a modulated(regulated) voice.